Kungi/hackers-little-helpers.com/_drafts/literate-emacs-config-in-org-mode.markdown

 ---
 layout: post
-title: "A literate emacs config in org-mode"
+title: "A literate Emacs config in org-mode"
 author: Andreas 'Kungi' Klein
 categories: emacs org-mode
 ---
 # Why would you want to do this?

-It is the nature of an emacs config to be always growing.
+It is the nature of an Emacs config to be always growing.
 These configs can get quite unreadable very fast.
 Org mode can help in this case.
-There are two main reasons to write your emacs config in org mode.
+There are two main reasons to write your Emacs config in org mode.

-1. Folding and neatly organizing your emacs config.
+1. Folding and neatly organizing your Emacs config.
-2. Annotating your emacs config nicely in a literate style
+2. Annotating your Emacs config nicely in a literate style

 # What you need

-I keep everything emacs related in `~/.dotfiles/emacs.d`.
+I keep everything Emacs related in `~/.dotfiles/emacs.d`.
 There I have two config files.

 - `emacs-local.org` - Here I keep some mac specific settings
-- `emacs.org` - My complete emacs config
+- `emacs.org` - My complete Emacs config

-Everytime on emacs startup I load these two files through org-babel.
+Every time on Emacs startup I load these two files through org-babel.

 ```emacs-lisp
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;